VictorGranado/NetViewer-v1.0/README.md

 The project now includes a working SSD1309 portrait OLED interface, a Wi-Fi splash screen, stable three-button navigation, submenu BACK options, and fully integrated Wi-Fi, BLE, web/server, and device utility modes.
 The final hardware mapping uses GPIO32 for UP, GPIO26 for DOWN, and GPIO27 for MENU/SELECT after testing showed GPIO32 was more reliable during Wi-Fi activity.

 The Wi-Fi tools support scanning, channel analysis, signal viewing, open network detection, AP mode, network tests, HTTP testing, and a visualizer mode.
+The web/server tools now also include a Wi-Fi setup portal, allowing credentials to be entered from a phone or laptop and saved to ESP32 flash.
 The BLE tools support scanning, proximity monitoring, beacon detection, signal tracking, service viewing, advertising, and BLE UART.
-The web/server tools provide a local dashboard, info page, captive-style page, control panel, and live monitor.
 The utility menu provides device status and basic OLED settings.

-##Contributors
+## Contributors
 Victor Stafussi Granado – Embedded Systems Design, Firmware Development, System Integration

-##License
+## License
 This project is licensed under the MIT License.
 See the LICENSE file for details.